Pentorch/Pentorch/README.md

 <br>

-- 🔭 I’m currently working as Frontend Developer in the designation for React.JS & Next.JS & Unit Testing With Jest
+- 🔭 I’m currently working as Frontend Developer in the designation for React.JS, Next.JS, Redux, Tailwind CSS & Unit Testing With Jest
 - 🌱 I’m currently learning Fullstack
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Be smart programmer